 When I visited Bhutan – a small neighbouring country I did not have much knowledge about – it was still not charging Indian passport holders a daily fee.
 I was lucky, as I was often told by people, because they had to pay a per day (yes, per day) fee of USD 200 or 250 depending on the season.

-During my time in Bhutan, I spent three nights at a farm house in Paro, got invited to join Buddhist monks for a lunch, visited some interesting places, and ate some delicious food.
+During my short time in Bhutan, I spent three nights at a farm house in Paro, got invited to join Buddhist monks for a lunch, visited some interesting places, and ate some delicious food.
 Bhutan also turned out to be an interesting country for one my favourite activities: People watching.

 I love to observe people busy in their daily life.
 Whenever I travel to a new place, I visit different places like local markets where I can observe people.
 I usually pick a corner and spend my time observing locals as they engage in different activities.
 Markets, temples, streets, countryside, parks etc. are some usual places I prefer to visit to observe people.

 Most interesting people I met in Bhutan were at Buddhist temples.
 Children, young adults, elders — everyone regularly visit temples to pray.
 Most elders visit these temples almost everyday.
 Watching them circumambulating a temple is something I can never get tired of.
 At every temple I visited in Bhutan, I saw elders in groups who would pray together, then sit down and get busy with their discussions.

 My photography skills at this time were nearly non-existent.
 But the urge to click whatever I could was already having its moment and this album is the result.